 Artisanal fishing methods, like pole-and-line, date back as far as when humans first began to live off the seas.
 Many coastal communities across the world today retain the same dependency on tuna fishing as their ancestors did and some communities make their fishing poles from the same bamboo material that their ancestors did.
 This ancient connection means that tuna fishing in many regions is integral to local culture and values, it is their way for life.

 The International Pole and Line Foundation was founded as a UK-based charity on the 23rd January, 2012, born out of the need for representation of pole-and-line fishers in the Maldives.
 It was influenced by this Greenpeace report (2009) which exposed the state of our fisheries and the damage commercial fisheries had committed to our fish stocks, our oceans, and our fishing communities.
 Therefore, our IPNLF founders set out with a mission: to support one hook, one line, one fish at a time.

 What began with a few small-scale, pole-and-line fisheries in the Maldives has grown into a team spanning eight countries, across five continents, and now IPNLF represents fisheries throughout the world.
 We bring science and tradition together, using our scientific committee (STAC) to forge influential reports that highlight the sustainable, environmental and social benefits of the ancient craft.
 Our activities vary from practical projects enabling small-scale fishers to implement best practices at sea, to ensuring that the rights and needs of one-by-one fishers are considered in international fisheries management decision-making.
-IPNLF currently has about 70 members across the spectrum of the supply chain and has been proudly bringing one-by-one caught tuna to your table for ten years.
+IPNLF currently has more than 70 members, representing each node of the supply chain and has been proudly bringing one-by-one caught tuna to your table since 2012.

 – Andrew Bassford, IPNLF Co-Founder